-Walthamstow Hall enjoys impressive Art, Textiles and Design Technology resources.
-The Emmeline Blackburn Arts Centre includes a spacious Art Studio dedicated to younger students from Years 7 – 9, as well as a Photographic Studio.
+Walthamstow Hall enjoys impressive Art and Textiles resources.
+The Emmeline Blackburn Arts Centre includes a spacious Art Studio dedicated to younger pupils from Years 7 – 9, as well as a Photographic Studio.
 The School’s Artist in Residence also has a studio as part of this suite.
-Three further Art and Textiles Studios lie at the heart of the School campus and are used by students from Years 10 – 13.
+Three further Art and Textiles Studios lie at the heart of the School campus and are used by pupils from Years 10 – 13.
 Teaching staff are supported by a team of Art Technicians and the Artist in Residence.
-Art is of the highest standard and students take up Art Foundation and degree courses at prestigious destinations each year.
-The School’s pride in the quality of the Art, Textiles, Photography and Design is clearly demonstrated by the whole school acting as an Art Gallery with new ‘exhibitions’ hung during the School year.
+Art is of the highest standard and pupils take up Art Foundation and degree courses at prestigious destinations each year.
+The School’s pride in the quality of the Art, Textiles and Photography is clearly demonstrated by the whole school acting as an Art Gallery with new ‘exhibitions’ hung during the School year.

 The Ship Theatre is at the heart of Walthamstow Hall Drama.
 This flexible theatre space, ‘in the round’, has capacity for an audience of 200 and is the stage for all School plays, from examined monologues to the larger School productions.
-The Ship is supported by two large rehearsal spaces, The Elwes Drama Studio and a spacious, newly converted studio in the new Emmeline Blackburn Arts Centre.
+The Ship is supported by two large rehearsal spaces, The Elwes Drama Studio and a spacious, recently converted studio in the Emmeline Blackburn Arts Centre.
 The Drama department has six specialist, highly skilled and dedicated teachers and is supported by a theatre technician.

 There are many Drama productions each year beginning with the main Senior production (Years 10 – 13) in the Autumn term.
 This is followed by the Lower School production (Years 8 – 9) in the Spring term and the Year 7’s first production in the Summer term.
 These large-scale co-curricular productions are interspersed with smaller plays performed and examined as key components of the GCSE and A level Drama courses.